Social Networking Site for Scientists and Researchers

 3. Google Scholar

-Google Scholar refers to the academic article publishing platform where researchers share peer-reviewed online literary journals and books, conference papers, theses and dissertations, preprints, abstracts, technical reports, and other scholarly literature, including court opinions and patents.
+Google Scholar is an academic article publishing platform where researchers share peer-reviewed articles, books, conference papers, theses and dissertations, preprints, abstracts, technical reports, and other scholarly literature, including court opinions and patents.

 4. ORCID

 ORCID is another vital platform for connecting research and researchers.
-Researchers may own and control forever free ORCID iD.
+Researchers may own and control a forever-free ORCID iD.
 ORCID iD distinguishes a researcher from others across disciplines, borders, and time.
 The researcher can use their ID with your professional information—affiliations, grants, publications, peer review, etc.

 Advantages of the ORCID iD

-Firstly, researchers will be separated from every other researcher, even if they share the same name.
+Firstly, researchers will be separated from one another, even if they share the same name.
 The research outputs, contributions, and affiliations will correctly be attributed or credited to the respective researcher.
 Finally, the ORCID iD and record are free forever.

 Social Group Types: Ten Types of Social Groups and Examples